Arnisha-Akter/orangehrm_pytest/README.md

 Data Driven Testing
 Multiple Browsers Support
 Parallel Testing
-Setup
+#Setup
   Install and configure Python3

   Setup your IDE

+  Import cloned repository as project

+  Install all the required packages:

+    pip install -r requirements.txt
+  To run tests, use run.py
 Import cloned repository as project

 Install all the required packages: